November 2025

 Fund: Coolabah Floating-Rate High Yield PIE Fund

-Return/Risk: 7.70% pa net (1.51% pa volatility)
+Return/Risk: 7.84% pa net (1.32% pa volatility)

 Disclaimer: Past performance does not assure future returns.
-Returns are shown net of management fees and costs unless otherwise stated.
+Returns and yields are shown net of management fees and costs unless otherwise stated.
 All investments carry risks, including that the value of investments may vary, future returns may differ from past returns, and that your capital is not guaranteed.
 To understand Fund’s risks better, please refer to the Product Disclosure Statement available at Coolabah Capital Investments' website.

-The since inception net return of 7.70% pa net is the total annual return earned by the fund since Dec.
+The since inception net return of 7.84% pa net is the total annual return earned by the fund since Dec.
 2023, including interest income and movements in the price of the bond portfolio after all fund fees (assuming net returns are calculated from the historic gross returns using the current fee structure as displayed in the Product Disclosure Statement).
 The net return quoted applies to the Coolabah Floating-Rate High Yield PIE Fund, with quarterly distributions reinvested.
 Investment return will vary depending upon investment date and any additional investments and withdrawals made.
-The annualised volatility estimate of 1.51% pa is based on the standard deviation of net daily returns since inception, which are then annualised, attributable to the Coolabah Floating-Rate High Yield PIE Fund.
+The annualised volatility estimate of 1.32% pa is based on the standard deviation of net daily returns since inception, which are then annualised, attributable to the Coolabah Floating-Rate High Yield PIE Fund.

 Portfolio Managers Christopher Joye, Ashley Kabel, Roger Douglas, Fionn O'Leary (Coolabah Capital Investments)